AcroMedia/ansible-role-postfix/README.md

 * postfix_inet_interfaces: Defaults to "all" on debian, and "localhost" on red hat.
 * postfix_mynetworks: Default for both OS's is only to trust localhost.

+* Set 'enable_resolv_conf_watcher' to 'true' if postfix is having issues with resolving DNS.

 ## Dependencies